j-hannes/snap-tutorial/chapter1.md

 be amazed at what is already possible with less than 65 lines of code.
 But we will cover those things later anyway so you don't need to do that for now.

-Alright, we are already done with the first chapter, which was tried to be kept very short and simple.
+Alright, we are already done with the first chapter, which is intended to be kept very short and simple.